Debt Collection in China

 It is quite frequent that in commercial relationships between parties in different countries, one of them leaves one, or several, invoices unpaid.
 When the business is carried out over a long period of time, the situation could even become more difficult: the claiming of the invoices could be harder if the provider does not wish to interrupt the work.
 On one side, there are some invoices unpaid, and on the other, the client does not want to immediately ask for the sum due.
 Nevertheless, from that very first moment, there are some precautions that could be taken if a future claim will be started, or at least to better prepare for it.
 These precautions, and the clear information on the procedure in the country where the debtor seats, are considered in the following questions.

-Is there a minimum amount to start a legal action?
+Is there a minimum amount to start a legal action to collect a debt in China?

 In China, there is no minimum amount required to start a judicial process.
 Even so, we consider that a claim below CNY 50,000 (€6,500) is uneconomical due to the costs (especially the attorney fee) involved.